zxkane/servers/README.md

 - **[Cloudflare](https://github.com/cloudflare/mcp-server-cloudflare)** - Deploy, configure & interrogate your resources on the Cloudflare developer platform (e.g. Workers/KV/R2/D1)
 - **[Raygun](https://github.com/MindscapeHQ/mcp-server-raygun)** - Interact with your crash reporting and real using monitoring data on your Raygun account
+- **[Any Chat Completions](https://github.com/pyroprompts/any-chat-completions-mcp)** - Interact with any OpenAI SDK Compatible Chat Completions API like OpenAI, Perplexity, Groq, xAI and many more.

 ## 🚀 Getting Started